Busch Gardens Williamsburg: Christmas Town

-Christmas Town is the park's Christmas event that began during the 2009 season.
-Several Christmas and winter holiday-themed attractions and shows are showcased, including a 50 ft Christmas tree called "O Tannenbaum" that lights up in sync to Christmas music in the Oktoberfest hamlet of the park.
-Each of the show venues from the summer season has a holiday-themed show during Christmas Town, ranging from reinterpretations of classic Christmas stories (Scrooge No More) to ice skating (Twas That Night on Ice), to a cappella performances (Gift of Harmony).
-Many of the flat rides are in operation as well as the park's train, skyride, and (weather permitting) a few roller coasters, which have traditionally been Verbolten, InvadR and Pantheon since their 2012, 2017, and 2022 opening seasons, respectively, and recently Apollo's Chariot, though previous Christmas town seasons saw Tempesto, Griffon, and Alpengeist also operate.
+Christmas Town is the park's Christmas event which began during the 2009 season.
+Several Christmas and winter holiday-themed attractions and shows are exclusive to the season, including a 50 ft Christmas tree called "O Tannenbaum" that lights up in sync to Christmas music in the Oktoberfest hamlet of the park.
+Each show venue from the park offers a holiday-themed performance during Christmas Town, ranging from reinterpretations of classic Christmas stories (Scrooge No More) to ice skating (Twas That Night on Ice), and a-cappella performances (Gift of Harmony).
+Many of the flat rides are in operation as well as the park's train, skyride, and roller coasters (traditionally, Verbolten, InvadR and Pantheon since their opening, and recently Apollo's Chariot, though previous Christmas town seasons saw Tempesto, Griffon, and Alpengeist also operate.)
 During the celebration, the park is decorated with millions of lights and dozens of real Christmas trees.
 Shopping and dining are also a prominent part of Christmas Town, with many of the park's restaurants offering food and drinks catered to the season and colder weather.
-The event usually starts the weekend before Thanksgiving and continues every weekend until the week before Christmas, where it stays open for the rest of December until a few days after New Year's Day.
+The event typically begins from the weekend before Thanksgiving, and continues every weekend until the week before Christmas, where it stays open for the rest of December until a few days after New Year's Day.

 Hamlets

-The park is separated into 10 different hamlets themed to European villages from England, France, Germany, Italy, Scotland and Ireland.
+The park is separated into 10 different hamlets themed to traditional interpretations of European villages from England, France, Germany, Italy, Scotland and Ireland.

-Two attractions provide transportation around the park.
-The Aeronaut Skyride gondola lift transports guests between the Sesame Street Forest of Fun, Aquitaine, and Rhinefeld hamlets; while the Busch Gardens Railway's replica steam trains transport guests between the Heatherdowns, Festa Italia and New France hamlets.
-The train serves as a convenient way for families with small children to travel around the park together as well as providing an "Old Country" themed method of transportation fitting the park's overall theme.
+Busch Gardens Williamsburg features two main transportation attractions that provide convenient access to different areas of the park; The Aeronaut Skyride, a gondola lift that allows guests to travel between the Sesame Street Forest of Fun, Aquitaine, and Rhine Feld hamlets; and the Busch Gardens Railway, a replica steam train that transports guests between the Heatherdowns, Festa Italia, and New France hamlets.
+The train is not only a practical mode of transportation but also serves as a thematic element of the park's "Old Country" atmosphere.
+Families with young children can especially benefit from using the train as a means of traveling together and enjoying the park's various hamlets.